 I have a special folder on my web browser called “Continuous Learning” that includes quality websites I can refer to when I need ideas.
 Skylum‘s video gallery is not only amazing to learn how to take full advantage of Luminar 2018 and Aurora HDR 2018 software but is also filled with creative techniques and inspiration.
 I also love Photoshop‘s tutorials page where you can find anything including photography and design videos for beginners and experienced level creators.
 Another great one on my list is ThinkTAP Learn.
 They have a great deal on their membership option but they also do have a Free Photo Classes and a Free Video Classes gallery with in-depth video tutorials.
 This is pure gold.
 Of course – you saw this coming! – my personal favorite has to be Photofocus, especially the “Business” category, where I find tons of great information to help me grow my brand.

 There’s no better school than watching and helping someone that has more experience than we do.
 A few months ago, I’ve had the great pleasure to do an internship with Photofocus author Mr. Vanelli.
-Believe me, I’ve learned more in three weeks with him than I did in my last three months of school.
+Believe me, I’ve more improved my photography skills in three weeks with him than I did in my last three months of school.
 Nothing beats the experience of being in the field in real-world situations.
 Reading stuff is great, but practice is the key.
 The real deal is outside, with real gear and real people.
 Ask photographers and/or friends you admire in your area.
 Trading your time and help for experience is a great investment.
 Plus you’ll meet tons of new people.
 The worse that could happen is they’d say no. Which would really be horrible, I know.

 Some people are just giving away their information for absolutely nothing and some of them will in exchange for your email address.
 They’ll know how to reach you in the future you but since you are interested in their content this is a good compromise.
 Just type “Photography eBooks” on Google and TONS of free stuff will come out for every kind of photography you can possibly imagine.
 Pick the ones you are interested in and read it in your spare time (which means at the toilet for some of us.
 But hey, do you know how much time an average human spends time on a toilet during his life?)